Operating a Star

 Below are some handy operations for the use and maintenance of your star.

-Occasionally, your star might lose network connectivity due to a known timer issue.
-When this happens, enter the
+Occasionally, your star might lose network connectivity due to a known timer issue or by falling out of sync with the Ethereum blockchain.
+When this happens, there are a few things to try:

 Planets are, of course, able to change sponsors.
 To do this, they must request that a different star takes them on as a dependent and that star must accept the request.
 Planets cannot emancipate themselves from a sponsor without having a new sponsor lined up.